jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 import displayio
 ```

 Next, let's define some variables that we'll need.
-First is the size of the diplay in pixels:
+First is the size of the diplay in pixels.
+We'll use that later to position elements onscreen.

 ```python
 width =  128
 height = 64
 ```

-Before actually starting up the display, we want to get rid of any settings/connections that might have persisted since the last time we used it:
+Before actually starting up the display, we want to get rid of any settings or connections that might have persisted since the last time we used it:

 ```python
 displayio.release_displays()